LLNL/Umpire/docs/sphinx/features/backtrace.rst

 For versions of the Umpire library that are backtrace enabled (from flags above), the user may expect the following.

-When running with a version of Umpire that has been compiled with ``-DENABLE_BACKTRACE=On``, backtrace information will always be provided in the description strings of umpire generated exception throws.
+Backtrace information will always be provided in the description strings of umpire generated exception throws.

 Setting the environment variable ``UMPIRE_BACKTRACE=On`` will cause Umpire to record backtrace information for each memory allocation it provides.